My IQ piece: exams do not measure knowledge and abilities v. well; exams are extremely good at measuring the ability to take exams.

 He says “exams are extremely good at measuring the ability to take exams” Not true.
 Success at IQ tests and proxies for IQ (like the SATs) are correlated and predictive of success at life in general, particularly when controlling for individual preferences.
 Or at anything competitive and g-loaded.

-I am sure many have seen the illustration below, showing how top .25% scorers on the SATs at the age of 13 have a much higher likelihood of success professionally compared ‘only’ top 1% scorers:
+As evidence of the predictive value of IQ beyond just exams, I’m sure many have seen the illustration below, showing how top .25% scorers on the SATs at the age of 13 have a much higher likelihood of success professionally compared to’only’ top 1% scorers:

 From Two Paths to the Future: